 You can assess the list of potential food distributors on their association websites or trade publications.
 Contact each distributor individually, speak to a decision-maker, and gauge their interest in your products.
 Finally, shortlist all the interested distributors based on their buying price and coverage.

-- Potential food distributors have an extensive sales territory, for they supply products to a bigger part of the hospitality industry.
+- Potential food distributors have an extensive sales territory, for they supply products to a more significant part of the hospitality industry.

 - The right food distributor carries similar products, and yours fits well in their existing portfolio.